 for more information regarding free edits in exchange for volunteering at least four hours in your own community, click here.

-I’ve got almost two decades of 360-degree publishing experience, having started and run two critically acclaimed houses: Bleak House Books and Tyrus Books.
+I’ve founded and run two critically acclaimed houses: Bleak House Books and Tyrus Books.
 I’ve written about the publishing industry for a variety of websites and have been a featured speaker at many writing conferences.
 I was named to Publishers Weekly’s “Fifty Under Forty” list.
-Books from Bleak House and Tyrus have received dozens of starred reviews in trade publications, have been finalists for nearly all crime fiction awards (including Edgar Award finalists in three categories in 2008, the only time a small press has accomplished that feat), have won the Barnes & Noble Discover Award, have achieved USA Today bestselling status, and were selected as an Okra Pick from SIBA.
+Books from Bleak House and Tyrus have received dozens of starred reviews in trade publications, have been finalists for nearly all crime fiction awards (including Edgar Award finalists in three categories in 2008, the only time a small press has accomplished that feat), have won the Barnes & Noble Discover Award, have achieved USA Today bestselling status, and were selected as an Okra Pick from the Southern Independent Booksellers Alliance.

 In 2011 I sold Tyrus Books to F+W Media.
 In 2016, Tyrus Books was sold by F+W Media to CBS/Simon & Schuster.